Quick Start Guide

 Getting Meshery up and running locally on a Docker-enabled system or in Kubernetes is easy.
 Meshery deploys as a set of Docker containers, which can be deployed to either a Docker host or Kubernetes cluster.

-Download, install, and run Meshery in a single command.
-See all supported platforms.
+This quick start guide enables you to download, install, and run Meshery in a single command.
+See all supported platforms for more specific (and less presumptious) instructions.

-To install and start Meshery, begin by installing mesheryctl.
-If you are on macOS or Linux system, you can download, install, and run both mesheryctl and Meshery Server with the command shown in the figure.
+If you are on macOS or Linux system, you can download, install, and run both mesheryctl and Meshery Server by executing the following command.

+Meshery's command line interface, mesheryctl, can be installed in various ways.
 In addition to Bash, you can also use Brew or Scoop to install mesheryctl.
-Alternatively, mesheryctl is also available direct download.
+Alternatively, mesheryctl is also available via direct download.

 Your default browser will be opened and directed to Meshery’s web-based user interface typically found at http://localhost:9081.